onepanelio/core-docs/blog/2020-9-02-training-workflow.md

 **If your code supports one of the dataset format that CVAT can export into, then we have to modify only two things: input and output paths.**

-### a.
+#### a.
 Input paths
 Since we will be mounting dataset at a fixed location (i.e `/mnt/data/datasets/`), you can hard-code this path in your code.
 Moreover, we also need to look at directory structure inside this directory.
 Since our code accepts data in COCO format, let's export data from CVAT in MS COCO format and take a look at it's directory structure.

 ![COCO Directory Structure](/img/coco_dir.png)

-If you are familiar with officail COCO directory structure or even take a look at DETR code, you will find that this does not follow official COCO directory structure.
-Since this code supports officail COCO directory structure, we need to modify some lines to make it work.
+If you are familiar with official COCO directory structure or even take a look at DETR code, you will find that this does not follow official COCO directory structure.
+Since this code supports official COCO directory structure, we need to modify some lines to make it work.
 Also, the `file_path` attribute in JSON file points to frames on the machine where it was exported.
 So, this won't work on other machine (i.e workflows that we will be running).

 So, we will need to make two changes.